I loved singing, but no one else loved it when I sang.

 Mouth Shape and Tongue Position

-Obviously, your mouth and tongue play a huge role in singing and you can’t learn to sing without first learning to position them properly.
+Obviously, your mouth and tongue play a huge role in singing and you can’t become a great singer without first learning to position them properly.
 Shaping your mouth and positioning your tongue correctly is what allows you to sing in tune and to properly formulate your words.

 How to Shape Your Mouth When You Sing